balnaimi/MyNotes/How To Create Local Repo-UbuntuDebianCentOS.md

 sudo nano /etc/apache2/sites-enabled/000-default.conf

+# Change the owner shit of main data folder and give it for apt-mirror user,

+sudo chown -R apt-mirror:apt-mirror /data/

 # In Clients Machines, Debian or Ubuntu, Change the sources.list to match the ip of the server hosting the files, For Repos with GPG key, you need to set [trusted=yes] in front of deb, to ignore GPG key check
 example: